AdaCompNUS/CS4278-5478-MotionPlanning/README.md

 - `3_com1_43_10.json` for the mdp policy on com1.jpg with [43, 10] as the goal.

 Some example control files can be found [here](./files/).

-Please follow the [submission folder](./submissions/) to order your files.
-Any violation to the naminig and file organization will be penalized by 10%.